toptensoftware/cantabile-media-server/readme.md

 WebRTC feeds with a correct WHEP implementation are supported for real-time camera feeds.

-To indicate to cantabile-media-server that a URL represents a webrtc feed prefix the full WHEP endpoint url with webrtc+(url).
+To indicate to Cantabile Media Server that a URL represents a webrtc feed prefix the full WHEP endpoint url with webrtc+(url).

 eg: suppose your realtime feed's WHEP end point is